Wilhelma: Beginning of Modern Wilhelma

 The abdication of King in 1918 saw Wilhelma pass into the possession of the city of Stuttgart and state of Baden-Württemberg.
 To this day it has been maintained by the Ministry of Finances.
 Wilhelma was opened to the public in 1919 as a botanical garden.
 A significant part of the zoo's income was the orchid collection, which brought in money by selling offspring from the garden (a practice at that time unique in Germany).
 The Imperial Garden Show of 1939 took place in Stuttgart at Wilhelma.

-Wilhelma was badly damaged during World War II Allied bombing raids during the night of October 19 and 20, 1944.
+Wilhelma was badly damaged during World War II Allied bombing raids during the night of 19 and 20 October 1944.
 The Garden and Orangery suffered extensive damage; the plants that had not been moved prior to prevent their destruction were either destroyed or heavily damaged.
 The then director of the gardens, Albert Schöchle wanted to restore the gardens but also had an idea to once again incorporate animals on the property.

 Establishment

-1949 saw the reopening ceremony that featured an aquarium.
-In 1950 a bird exhibit featuring cassowaries, a pheasant, rheas, ostriches, and birds of paradise was unveiled at Wilhelma.
-This exhibition was followed by the "Animals of the German Fairy Tale" in the same year.
-It featured such animals as brown bears, lions, various snakes including anacondas and pythons, and dinosaurs, giant turtles, and crocodiles.
-Another exhibit, "Animals of the Plains of Africa", once again featured lions, crocodiles, antelopes, waterbucks, zebras, wildebeests, and giraffes.
-The "Indian Jungle Exhibit" was the most successful exhibit in the entire history of Wilhelma.
-The display included elephants, tigers, leopards, Asiatic black bears, and Macaques.
-Even though the state of Baden-Württemberg's Ministry of Finances ordered the animals from those exhibits removed, the order was never carried out.
+1949 saw a reopening ceremony, featuring an aquarium.
+The following year, in 1950, a bird exhibit featuring cassowaries, pheasant, rheas, ostriches, and birds of paradise was unveiled.
+This exhibition was followed by Animals of the German Fairy Tale the same year, with such animals as brown bears, lions, and various reptiles, including anacondas, pythons, giant turtles, and crocodiles.
+Another exhibit, Animals of the Plains of Africa, once again featured lions and crocodiles, as well as various antelopes (such as waterbuck), zebras, wildebeest, and giraffes.
+An Indian jungle-inspired exhibit was the most successful exhibit to-date in the entire history of Wilhelma; the display included Asian elephants, Bengal tigers, Indian leopards, Asiatic black bears, and macaques.
+The state of Baden-Württemberg's Ministry of Finances ordered the animals from that exhibit removed; however, the order was never carried out.
 1965 saw the founding of the Association of Friends and Supporters of Wilhelma.